Michael J. Mahoney (psychologist)

-Michael J. Mahoney (1946 – 2006) was an American psychologist who was one of the founders of cognitive behavioral therapy and one of the leading contributors to constructivist psychotherapy.
+Michael J. Mahoney (1946 – 2006) was an American psychologist, one of the founders of cognitive behavioral therapy and a leading contributor to constructivist psychotherapy.

-He received his Ph.D. in psychology at Stanford University in 1972 and taught at Pennsylvania State University and the University of North Texas.

-He was a consultant to the United States Olympic Committee.
+Mahoney also contributed to the field of sports psychology and served as a consultant to the United States Olympic Committee.

+Career

+A prolific academic, Mahoney published over 250 scholarly articles and chapters.
+Among his 19 authored and edited books, his most influential books were Cognition and Behavior Modification and Constructive Psychotherapy: Theory and Practice.